cms-opendata-workshop/workshop2022-lesson-run2-adlcl/_episodes/02-installing-cutlang.md

   * Jupyter

 1. As a first step, make sure that you have [Docker desktop](https://www.docker.com/products/docker-desktop) installed.

+You can find detailed instructions on how to install Docker and on simple Docker concepts and commands [in this tutorial](https://cms-opendata-workshop.github.io/workshop2022-lesson-docker/02-installing-docker/index.html).

 2. Next, download the CutLang image and run container in current directory from downloaded image